SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

 2. Append the version number to the name of the SQream folder.
 The version number in the following example is **v2020.2**:

-   **Comment - Jake Wheat: can we have the release (and code drop) tarballs built with these paths instead of just ‘sqream/’?**

-   **Comment - Slavi: I believe we can, but it will require Makefile change.I’ll check.**

    .. code-block:: console

       $ mv sqream sqream-db-v2020.2